 Dr. Campbell is the Cornell Professor Emeritus who taught me nutrition science in a program where my classmates were already medical doctors.
-While I’m not a doctor or scientist, for the longest time it’s seemed obvious (to even me) that worldwide recognition of Dr. Campbell’s research could swiftly initiate one of the most profound shifts in global health and climate change.
+While I’m not a doctor or scientist, for the longest time, it’s seemed evident (to even me) that worldwide recognition of Dr. Campbell’s research could swiftly initiate one of the most profound shifts in global health and climate change.

 Now 85, Dr. T. Colin Campbell spent more than 50 years conducting original research in the lab—including large-scale human studies on how nutrition impacts long-term health—especially on the causes of cancer.

 In fact, Dr. Campbell received more than 70 grant-years of public research funding (mostly from the U.S. National Cancer Institute of the National Institutes of Health) and has authored more than 350 (mostly peer-reviewed) research papers.

 Here is what many consider Dr. Campbell’s most vital work:

 Dr. T. Colin Campbell discovered that tumor growth could be turned on and off based on the type and quantity of protein that cells are exposed to, by toggling back and forth between animal protein and plant protein.

 Dr. Campbell’s research appears to be one of the most profound contributions to the prevention of cancer growth—plus it plays a major role in the reversal of climate change.

 In a world that has been desperately seeking answers to cancer and climate change, one might wonder why doctors have had to create an online petition to help display Dr. T. Colin Campbell’s research so it can be considered for review.

 Well, as we know, many who work in science and medicine are carrying extremely difficult workloads.
 In addition to that…

-PubMed.gov provides access to the largest medical library in the world, the National Library of Medicine, yet there can be tens of thousands of nutrition-research papers published there every year.
+There can be tens of thousands of nutrition-research papers published every year.

 One has to determine which of these research papers are relevant.